agencyenterprise/zkgraph-bnb-hack/README.md

 ## Introduction
-In a nutshell, zkgraph aims to provide a tool for non-cryptographers to work with inference over public data and ML models with public parameters.
+In a nutshell, zkgraph aims to provide a tool for non-cryptographers to work with verifiable inference over public data and ML models with public parameters.
 With Zkgraph statements such as:
 * ```I have a valid execution of a machine learning model with public inputs and public parameters```
 * ```I have a valid sequence of operations being performed by a known family of algorithms and with public inputs```